ReneHeim/MyrtleRust-LemonMyrtle-Classification/README.md

 To recreate the results, run the commands in the file `analysis.R`.
 To achieve this [download this repository](https://github.com/reneheim/myrtlerust-lemonmyrtle-classification/archive/master.zip), and then open an R session with working directory set to the root of the project.

+Note:

-Note: This is the first analysis I have made fully reproducible and contains what I would consider now some antiquated coding.
++ This is the first analysis I have made fully reproducible and contains what I would consider now some antiquated coding.
 But it works!
++ Table 1 A and B has been created based on the analysis output of 4.1 and 4.2
++ Table 2 A and B has been created based on the analysis output of 5.2